266 related texts · Page 3 of 6

 It's far more than just a tale of sibling rivalry and Egyptian intrigue.
 According to the Legends of the Jews, compiled by Rabbi Louis Ginzberg, Jacob endured the hardships of his ...

-But there's a problem.
+There's a problem.
 A big one.
-Sacrifices, especially the Passover sacrifice, the korban (a sacrificial offering) Pesach (Passover), can only be eaten within the boundaries of t...
+Sacrifices, especially the Passover sacrifice, the korban (a sacrificial offering) Pesach (Passover), can only be eaten within the boundaries of the H...

 You’d think they'd be throwing stones, not gifts.
 But the story, as it's told, is far more nuanced, and frankly, a little bit strange.
-According to Ginzberg's retelling in Legends ...
+The Ginzberg's says retelling in Legends of t...

 The offerings each tribe brought to the Mishkan, the Tabernacle, give us some fascinating clues.
 Take the tribe of Gad, for instance.
 Remember Simeon, sword in hand, battling to de...